 - A lot of the end credit pictures:

-- Lightning and Cruz taking a picture with their young fan who was seen earlier.
+- Lightning and Cruz taking a picture with little Maddy McGear, who was previously seen cheering them on.

 - Cruz seen with a number of trophies inside her new trailer; looks like she has found her place.